csihda/adamant/README.md

 By default, Adamant is accessible at `http://localhost:3000`.

 # Deployment
-We recommend to deploy Adamant with docker-compose, which can be done with ease:
+We recommend deploying Adamant with docker-compose, which can be done with ease:
 - `$ git clone https://github.com/csihda/adamant.git`—clone the repository
 - `$ cd adamant`—go to adamant project directory
 - `adamant$ docker−compose build`—build the docker images for both back-end and front-end